 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Euplotes ciliate protozoan.
 Coloured scanning electron micrograph (SEM) of a ciliate protozoan (Euplotes sp.).
 This single-celled organism is found in fresh and marine water.
 It is covered in cilia (microscopic hairs) that are used for locomotion and to waft food towards its mouth.
-It feeds on bacteria and decaying organic matter, which it filters through membranelles (rows of fused cilia red) in its primitive mouth, known as a buccal cavity.
+It feeds on bacteria and decaying organic matter, which it filters through membranelles (rows of fused cilia green) in its primitive mouth, known as a buccal cavity.
 Magnification: x2000 when printed at 10 centimetre.

 Model release not required.
 Property release not required.